zhengqz/go-plugins/selector/dns/README.md

 # DNS Selector

-The dns selector looks up dns SRV records
+The dns selector looks up services via dns SRV records

-- Service Node Id and Port are set as the Target
+- SRV Target is used as the service Node Id and Port
-- The default domain is `micro.local`
+- The default domain is `micro.local` e.g foo becomes foo.micro.local

 ## Usage